-However, Emery took over a team that was not entirely his own and there were a few players that were from his previous regime.
-47-year-old was the successor to legendary Frenchman Arsene Wenger, who had actually got Arsenal competing for honours during his 22-year tenure before deciding to leave the club last summer.
-Wenger’s legacy was one to remember for Arsenal fans as the 69-year-old won three Premier League titles, including the ‘Invincibles’ campaign when Arsenal went unbeaten throughout the 2003-04 season and seven FA Cups during his reign at the North London outfit.
+However, Emery took over a team that was not entirely his own.
+There were a few players that were from his previous regime.
+The 47-year-old was the successor to the legendary Frenchman Arsene Wenger, who had actually got Arsenal competing for honours during his 22-year tenure before deciding to leave the club last summer.
+Wenger’s legacy was one to remember for Arsenal fans.
+The 69-year-old won three Premier League titles, including the ‘Invincibles’ campaign.
+That was the season when Arsenal went unbeaten throughout the 2003-04 season.
+To add to that, he won seven FA Cups during his reign at the North London outfit.

-Wenger also kept Arsenal in the Champions League for two decades but struggled to adapt to the new trend in the footballing world.
-Wenger received plenty of abuse from his own section of Arsenal fans who wanted him out of the club for a change and some fresh air as well.
+Wenger also kept Arsenal in the Champions League for two decades.
+Despite that, he struggled to adapt to the new trend in the footballing world.
+The Frenchman received plenty of abuse from his own section of Arsenal fans.
+These fans wanted him out of the club for a change and some fresh air as well.

-Wenger has now finally revealed that he was extremely stressed by the pressure that he was under during his last few seasons as Arsenal boss and the toll that it was taking on his health.
+Wenger has now finally revealed that he was extremely stressed by the pressure.
+This was put by the fans.
+Especially, the pressure that he was under during his last few seasons as Arsenal boss and the toll that it was taking on his health.
 While speaking to news outlet Metro, he said, “In life, there are some splits that you choose and some that are imposed on you.
 In this case, it is a bit of a mix of the two, because at a certain point, the fans need a change.
-In my last year, it was becoming difficult.
-So it was both a break-up but also a relief for me because carrying that responsibility for so long, with all the obligations that come with it, it wears you out.
+My last year, it was becoming difficult.
+So it was both a break-up but also a relief for me because carrying that responsibility for so long, with all the obligations that come with it, wears you out.
 It is extraordinarily difficult.
 And last year I felt I was beginning to pay the price health-wise.”